Entertainment

 On December 9, 1984, Michael Jackson performed his final show of the Victory Tour in Los Angeles.
-The tour ended amid rising tensions within The Jacksons, financial disagreements, and Michael’s growing focus on his solo career following the success of Thriller.
+The tour concluded amid growing tensions within The Jacksons, along with financial disputes, contract issues, and mounting public relations concerns, according to a January 1985 Los Angeles Times article.

+The Victory tour originally began on July 6, 1984 in Kansas City, Missouri.
 Plans for additional international dates were never finalized, as he shifted away from group touring to pursue his own artistic path.

 In the aftermath of the Victory Tour era, Michael co-wrote the 1985 charity single “We Are the World,” which became one of the most successful global fundraising songs of all time, raising millions for famine relief in Africa.
 He also starred in the 1986 3D short film Captain EO, which was shown at several Disney theme parks.